-5. One technical point is also unaddressed from previous version.
-Instead, the authors just removed the part related to cortical inputs.
+5. One technical point is also unaddressed from previous version.(1) Instead, the authors just removed the part related to cortical inputs.
 But the same criticism stands regarding the procedures used required removing the cortical tissue above the ROIs.
 I understand this is necessary for these experiments.
 But this should be at least mentioned in the discussion.
-As mentioned by the authors previously different cortical inputs might differentially affects different cells or cell types.
+(2) As mentioned by the authors previously different cortical inputs might differentially affects different cells or cell types.
 Such surgical procedure might work well in other brain regions, for example. hippocampus, but pose potential main caveat here.
-Simply histology should be carried out at the end of experiments to see how much of the inputs to that piece of the striatum is compromised and to evalatue the impact.
+(3) Simply histology should be carried out at the end of experiments to see how much of the inputs to that piece of the striatum is compromised and to evalatue the impact.
 Along the above line and as brought up previously, it would be good to have optogenetic activation of motor inputs to the striatum and see how the GCaMP activity in the different subpopulations line up in onset time.
 In another word, is the difference in GCaMP onset timing between cell types dictated by the same input and does the local circuit, i.e., PV inhibiting MSN, ChI potentiating MSN, indeed line up relatively to the excitatory inputs from the motor cortex?

-Response: The Referee makes an important point which we acknowledged in the manuscript as a caveat that applies to all imaging techniques and studies of structures ventral to the cortical surface in the previous rebuttal.
-As requested by the reviewer in the previous submission, we added this acknowledgement to the revised text in the Methods and Supplemental results but this point can be moved to the discussion in the next revision.
+Response: (1) As requested by the reviewer in the previous submission, we added this acknowledgement to the revised text in the Methods and Supplemental results but this point can be moved to the discussion in the next revision.

-Given that our results share many key similarities with other published striatal imaging studies (Cui et al., 2013; Klaus et al., 2017, Meng et al., 2018, Parker et al., 2018, Barbera et al, 2016, Owen et al., 2018; each employing cortical aspirations of various size), we believe that the findings are very relevant within this growing literature and reflect major as well as previously undescribed patterns of MSN-interneuron interactions.
+(2) Given that our results share many key similarities with other published striatal imaging studies (Cui et al., 2013; Klaus et al., 2017, Meng et al., 2018, Parker et al., 2018, Barbera et al, 2016, Owen et al., 2018; each employing cortical aspirations of various size), we believe that the findings are very relevant within this growing literature and reflect major as well as previously undescribed patterns of MSN-interneuron interactions.
 With regards to measurements of reduced cortical input to the striatum related to this study, we are not sure how that “measure” will change the interpretation of the results.
 The only possible comparison would be to imaging without cortical aspirations which is not currently possible.
 In general our results should be interpreted in comparison to other imaging studies where this approach is shared and all rely on common cortical aspirations to reveal the striatum.